Contact: quast.oist[AT]gmail.comLocation: Okinawa, Japan

 – Cover letter

-– Research statement including summary of past achievements and future research plans
+– Research statement, including summary of past achievements and future research plans (max.
+3 pages text!)

 – Curriculum vitae including publication list